The Rose of Jericho

 A member of the Spike Moss family, the most common form of the Jericho Rose plant (Selaginella lepidophylla) is native to the Chihuahuan Desert of Mexico and the US.

 Native to desert regions with minimal water, the Rose of Jericho Resurrection Plant will completely dry out, curl up and blow around like a tumbleweed until it can find water.
 When it does, it unfurls to expose its gorgeous vivid green fern-like fronds.
 And once it exhausts its new water supply, it dries out again and blows on to the next watering hole.

 How to Care for your Rose of Jericho

-The Rose of Jericho plant should begin to open in about 4 hours & reach full capacity in a few days.
+The Rose of Jericho plant should begin to open in about four hours and reach full capacity in a few days.

-The Rose of Jericho doesn’t really need pruning, but you can use clean scissors to remove dead tips that don’t revive when the plant is fully hydrated.
+The Rose of Jericho does not really need pruning, but you can use clean scissors to remove dead tips that don’t revive when the plant is fully hydrated.
 This will help keep it nice and pretty and you can use the dried clippings for protection (see below).

-Here’s a fun fact about your Resurrection Plant - be careful not to over-water it!
-Your Rose of Jericho needs to dry out & refresh between periods in water which will help it live longer.
-Many families will carefully keep the plant, passing it from generation to generation as a cherished item & family tradition.
+Here is a fun fact about your Resurrection Plant - be careful not to overwater it!
+Your Rose of Jericho needs to dry out and refresh between periods in water which will help it live longer.
+Many families will carefully keep the plant, passing it from generation to generation as a cherished item and family tradition.

-The Rose of Jericho plant does best at room temperatures, so don’t place it near drafts or vents, air conditioners and the like.
+The Rose of Jericho plant does best at room temperatures, so do not place it near drafts or vents, air conditioners, and the like.
 Extreme temperature changes can damage it.
-Avoid direct sunlight & changes in temperature.
+Avoid direct sunlight and changes in temperature.